Testimonials from Students, Employer Clients & ABLE Staff

 Jane Leung, Executive Director

 Boston Asian Yes (Youth Essential Services)

-The staff at Boston Asian YES just completed the Microsoft Word, Levels 1, 2 & 3 training and it was awesome!
+The staff at Boston Asian YES just completed the Microsoft Word, Levels 1, 2 & 3 training with Operation ABLE through a Small Business Direct Access Grant and it was awesome!

 Our brains are exhausted, but so much more brilliant thanks to Paul Piket.
 He is amazing.
 We cannot thank him enough.